folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 #### Adding a bound-with

 1. Click **Add Bound-with and analytics**.
 2. In the modal that appears, enter the Holdings HRID of the bound-with.
 You may add up to seven at once.
+Bound-withs should be added in the same order that they appear in the piece.
+They cannot be reordered.
 3. Click **Save & close**.
 The bound-with Instance HRID, Instance title, and Holdings HRID will now appear in the instance record.
 4. Repeat steps 1-3 as needed.
 The bound-with is saved once you save the instance.